-* EDSS: Kurtzke Expanded Disability Status Scale; the EDSS score is a method of quantifying disability in patients with MS ranging from 0 (normal neurologic exam) to 10 (death due to MS).
+* EDSS: Kurtzke Expanded Disability Status Scale; the EDSS score is a method of quantifying disability in patients with MS ranging from 0 (normal neurological exam) to 10 (death due to MS).

 † An exacerbation was defined as the appearance of a new clinical sign/symptom or the clinical worsening of a previous sign/symptom (one that had been stable for at least 30 days) that persists for a minimum of 24 hours.

 - The IFNB Multiple Sclerosis Study Group.
 Neurology 1993; 43(4): 655-61.
 Return to content

 - Paty DW et al. Neurology 1993; 43(4): 662-5.
 Return to content

 - The IFNB Multiple Sclerosis Study Group.
 Neurology 1995; 45(7): 1277-85.
 Return to content

 - Goodin DS et al. Mult Scler 2019; 25(6): 837-47.
 Return to content